f5devcentral/f5-bd-cis-demo/README.md

 delete-shards.sh ---------> Undoes the changes of create-shards.sh (should be called after delete-demo.sh)
 ```

-For multi-cluster demos, there is a bin folder which contains two useful scripts:
+For multi-cluster demos, there is a cis-multicluster-utils folder which contains two useful scripts used throrough in this repository:
 ```
 use-cluster.sh -----------> Used to switch the contexts of the different clusters run-cluster.sh -----------> Used to run a kubectl/oc command across all clusters defined in the CLUSTER_LIST environment variable